Data Foundation

 Architecture

-We design the target state: data models, pipeline architecture, transformation logic, and testing strategy.
+We design the certified metric layer: source precedence, data models, transformation logic, QA tests, caveats, and ownership rules.

 3